uohzxela/flitter-sinatra/README.md

 Future work:

-1. Change development database from sqlite3 to postgresql
+1. Add in meaningful comments to the code

-2. Deploy to Heroku
+2. Change development database from sqlite3 to postgreSQL, deploy to Heroku

 3. Implement pagination